-My research focuses on smallholders’ diverse and dynamic land uses for food production, agrarian change, forest transitions, maintenance of ecosystem services in the landscape and the local perspective on how REDD (and other Payment of Ecosystem Services schemes) affects such small scale land uses in the global South.
+My research focuses on smallholders’ diverse and dynamic land uses for food production, agrarian change, forest transitions and maintenance of ecosystem services in the landscape.
+Right now I'm leading a research project that studies how farmers in Nepal invest long-term in the landscape as a strategy to manage risk.

-I give lectures about rural livelihoods, small-scale farming systems, REDD and its local impacts, farmers’ management of ecosystem services, and action research methodology etc. at our agronomy program and master program.
-I have previously (2012-2016) been responsible course coordinator for the course International Rural Development (LU0056) at the Urban and Rural Development (SOL).
+I give lectures about rural livelihoods system in the Global South, small-scale land use systems, farmers’ management of ecosystem services etc. on our agronomy program and master program.
+I have previously (2012-2016) been responsible course coordinator for the course International Rural Development (LU0056) at the Urban and Rural Development (SOL)

 My post doc research explored how farmers working with small-scale intensive swidden farming systems in western Amazon perceive, describe, denominate and manage the fundamental ecological functions in a swidden farming system (e.g. soil fertility, biomass accumulation, soil water regulation, genetic diversity of crops) i.e. ecosystem services (ES).

-I have a background as a soil and plant agronomist (MSc in Agriculture) and have a PhD in Rural Development.
+I have a background as a soil and plant agronomist (MSc in Agriculture) and have a PhD and am an Associate Professor in Rural Development.
 I have previously worked at the County Administrative Board, conducted a JPO position at CIAT (International Center for Tropical Agriculture) and enjoyed a postdoctoral period with ICRAF- Latin America (World Agroforestry Centre).